 In limited circumstances, a smaller estate may be administered in 90 days or less in North Carolina, such as:

-• If the surviving spouse is the sole beneficiary and the probate assets are worth $60,000 or less than the Spousal Election may be appropriate;
+- If the surviving spouse is the sole beneficiary and the probate assets are worth $60,000 or less, then the Spousal Election may be appropriate;

-• Summary Administration or Affidavit for Collection of Personal Property of a Decedent may be possible for an estate consisting only of small amounts of personal property ($60,000 if surviving spouse is sole beneficiary, otherwise $20,000 or less).
+- Summary Administration or Affidavit for Collection of Personal Property of a Decedent may be possible for an estate consisting only of small amounts of personal property ($60,000 if the surviving spouse is the sole beneficiary, otherwise $20,000 or less).